 - after selling a 17-year-old boy heroin (a violation of Health and Safety Code 11352), the dealer offers to tattoo the boy with a needle in his pocket.

-Luckily, there are several legal defenses that a person can raise if accused of a crime under PC 653.
-These include showing that an accused:
+Luckily, there are several legal defenses you can raise if accused of a crime under PC 653.
+These include showing that you:

 - did not “tattoo” a minor;

-- was a licensed practitioner of the “healing arts;” and/or,
+- were a licensed practitioner of the “healing arts;” and/or,

 Penalties